 Cheapest Full Coverage Car Insurance for Seniors

-GEICO provides the cheapest rates for seniors at $188 per month, 27% below average.
-The table below shows the complete list of providers offering cheap full coverage car insurance policies for senior drivers:
+GEICO provides the cheapest full coverage rates for seniors at $121 per month, 27% below average.
+Amica ranks second cheapest at $130 per month; it's a regional insurance carrier with great service ratings.
+The table shows the complete list of providers offering cheap full coverage car insurance for senior drivers:

 FIND THE CHEAPEST CAR INSURANCE FOR SENIOR DRIVERS

-Often, discounts are the best way for drivers 55 and older to find the cheapest rates.
-Seniors may find discounts for homeowners, veterans and low-mileage drivers.
+Discounts are the best way for drivers 55 and older to find the cheapest full coverage rates.
+Seniors will find discounts for homeowners, veterans and low-mileage drivers.

 Cheapest Full Coverage Car Insurance for High-Risk Drivers